🏠

 Execution model: Fully offline / air-gapped

-• Test suite and documentation built as part of generation
+• Test suite and documentation built and verified during initial setup

 • Docs written for inspection and verification, not tutorials